swcarpentry/git-novice/episodes/03-create.md

 ![The Git tab in the Environments pane shows the `status` of your repository.](fig/pane-git-01.png)

 The Git tab is in the [Environments pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html), usually in the upper right corner of the Rstudio IDE.

+In this and next episodes you'll learn the function of all those buttons on the top of the Git tab!

 <!--
 ```bash